giolaq/QuickFaceAnalyzer/README.md

 feel free to check the [documentation](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/mlfaceanalyzersetting-0000001050169395-V5) for more options

-Every time the detector detect one or more faces these will be returned in the onSuccess
+Every time the detector detects one or more faces these will be returned in the onSuccess
 ```kotlin
    override fun onSuccess(faces: List<MLFace>, graphicOverlay: GraphicOverlay) {
         for (face in faces) {